swaptacular/swpt_accounts/protocol.rst

 * SHOULD NOT prepare a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

-* SHOULD NOT allow transfers in which the sender and the recipient is the same account.
+* MUST NOT allow transfers in which the sender and the recipient is the same account.

 * MUST send a `PreparedTransfer`_ message if the requested transfer